KTH-DD2480-Fundsoft/learning/git/workflow/our-workflow.md

 ### Branch description

-This is a short description in kebab case (i.e., words separated with hyphens "`-`").
-A branch name could be for example `create-back-button`
+This is a short description in kebab case (*i.e., words separated with hyphens "`-`"*).
+A branch description could for example be `create-back-button`

 ### A full branch name